Mandatory greenhouse gas (GHG) reporting: 40 CFR 98 and Ohio Administrative Code (OAC) 4901:1-41-03

 Ohio is involved in a regional program to quantify and control GHG emissions.

 • Administration and enforcement.
-OEPA's Division of Air Pollution Control will provide administrative support for the regional programs being implemented in Ohio.
+Ohio EPA's Division of Air Pollution Control will provide administrative support for the regional programs being implemented in Ohio.
+The Ohio EPA, the EPA, and the PUCO administer and enforce GHG emissions reporting requirements in Ohio.

 REPORTING GHG EMISSIONS